AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 The objective of this project is to design and **implement an automated data pipeline that retrieves the open-source data on A&E attendances and emergency admissions from the NHS Digital website** (from January 2020 onwards).
 The pipeline will ensure that the data is collected, processed, and stored efficiently, enabling timely and accurate analysis.

-## High-level Project Specifications :dart:
+## High-level Project Specifications :pushpin:

 1. **Cloud setup**: a project space was setup on **Google Cloud Platform** (**GCP**) using **Terraform Infrastructure as Code** (**IaC**) to ensure scalability, reproducibility, and efficient resource management.